dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ![](2019-05-28-18-06-58.png)

-# NSX Container Plugin (NCP) and NSX Node Agent Installation
+# NSX Container Plugin and NSX Node Agent Installation

 ## Load The Docker Image for NSX NCP and Node Agent on K8S Nodes